Concepts

 Inbound Policies

 Every agent has exactly one inbound policy.
-It governs who can start a thread — it does not affect existing threads or messages within them.
+It governs who can deliver an envelopeto the agent's mailbox.
+It does not affect envelopes already delivered.

 |---|---|---|